Food Network Stars Bobby Flay & Giada De Laurentiis Will NEVER Agree On This

 Gosh, like unicorn lattes.

-Well, unicorn isn't a flavor.
-It's just a color.
-So to me, if something doesn't have a flavor it's not worth anything.
+Well, unicorn isn't a flavour.
+It's just a coluor.
+So to me, if something doesn't have a flavour it's not worth anything.

-Well, unicorn isn't a flavor.
-It's just a color.
-So to me, if something doesn't have a flavor it's not worth anything.
+Well, unicorn isn't a flavour.
+It's just a coluor.
+So to me, if something doesn't have a flavour it's not worth anything.

 Advertisement